CHINESE SECRET SOCIETIES / "FREEMASONS"

 从洪门到致公堂

-It is clear that a name-change took place.
+It is clear that the society's name changed in the 1870-s and 1880s.
 The question is, why?

 The bad reputation earned by such spin-offs must have influenced the Hongmen's decision to change its name, not once but twice.
 The first change was to "Chinese Masons."
 This had the effect of underlining an idea advanced by Western scholars, that the Hong Men might share a common origin with European-American Masons and that it was not only equally old but also, although secret, equally public-spirited and opposed to crime.
-Among of the earliest mentions of Chinese Masons by English-language media were in 1871 in Victoria, 1874 in Portland and Lewiston, 1878 in Sacramento, and 1880-1 in New York.
-Within ten years after that, organizations calling themselves Chinese Masons existed in most North American Chinatowns
+Among the earliest provable dates for Chinese Masons in the English-language media were 1871 in Victoria, 1874 in Portland and Lewiston, 1878 in Sacramento, and 1880-1 in New York.
+By 1990, organizations calling themselves Chinese Masons or Freemasons existed in most North American Chinatowns

 The Glory Days of the Chee Kung Tong 1890年代致公堂如日冲天